tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 When the user's subscription has ended, he cannot trade on the broker's platform.
 But the user can see already opened positions and order on the TradingView platform.
 In this case broker should send these symbols at `/instruments`_.
 And when a user tries to send an order, return an error message.

+Use :doc:`our test <../trading_tests/index>` to check the accuracy of symbol mapping.
+The test will verify, that symbols in the `/instruments`_ are matching with symbols in the TradingView\'s data.